Our Green Offices

 Just six years after moving into our new headquarters, UCS had quickly outgrown its space.
 To accommodate an expanding staff, we purchased the fourth floor in our building and retrofitted it to match the daylighting designs on our top two floors.
 We also added an open spiral staircase to provide easy access for staff between floors and to provide additional daylight from our sixth floor skylight.

 In addition to our green office space in Massachusetts, UCS purchases renewable energy certificates (RECs) equal to the energy we use.
 RECs help to fund clean energy projects in the regions around our offices.
 The projects we support are Green-e certified and will directly reduce the emissions generated by the electricity grids of each of our offices.
 UCS has long been a supporter of the Green-e certification; purchasing RECs equal to our electricity use shows our continued support of this program.

-We recently relocated our Washington, D.C., offices to a new building where we redesigned an entire floor, incorporating green design principles.
+In 2007, we relocated our Washington, D.C., offices to a new building where we redesigned an entire floor, incorporating green design principles.
 The first step in our search to find a new office in Washington was to survey our staff about their commuting habits, because a primary factor in choosing the location of our new Washington office was its proximity to public transportation, Capitol Hill, and other organizations with whom we work.
 We chose a building located within two blocks of three Metro lines and on a crosstown thoroughfare with numerous bus lines.